anveshas/LocalEstate/README.md

 # LocalEstate

-Made a fullt responsive Local Estate Website Using HTML CSS & JavaScript.
-I've developed a fully responsive Local Estate Website using HTML, CSS, and JavaScript.
-The website's primary goal is to help people find houses and allow others to rent out their properties without the involvement of any agents.
+Made a fully responsive Local Estate Website Using HTML CSS & JavaScript.
+Developed LocalEstate Website using HTML, CSS, and JavaScript.

 # Technologies Used
 The technologies employed include HTML5, CSS, and JavaScript.
-Additionally, I utilized Swiper.js for seamless image-swiping functionalities.
+Additionally, utilized Swiper.js for seamless image-swiping functionalities.

  # Preview of my project: